A look back over our 35-year history

 ’82: Hunger Action Network is formed at “Food, Famine and Federalism” Conference on May 20th.

-’83: Plays leadership role in improving handling of federal surplus commodities.
+’83: Plays a leadership role in improving the handling of federal surplus commodities.
 Mobilizes to oppose cuts in food stamps.
 Begins organizing regional anti-hunger networks.

-’85: Hunger Action Network organizes World Food Day activities at state legislature.
+’85: Hunger Action Network organizes World Food Day activities at the state legislature.
 Hires first staff.

 ’87: Hunger Action Network obtains funding for capital equipment for EFPs.
 Nutrition outreach program enacted.
 Win next day issuance of expedited food stamps.
 Hunger Action Network releases Food with Dignity, a study of 2,000 households using food pantries, with funding from Robert Sterling Clark Foundation.

-’88: Hunger Action Network organizes it first lobby day.
-Conducts first survey of legislative candidates.
+’88: Hunger Action Network organizes its first lobby day.
+Conducts the first survey of legislative candidates.
 Launches campaign to increase welfare benefits.
 Obtains funding for nutritionists at food banks.

-’89: Gov. Mario Cuomo cites Hunger Action Network in calling for welfare benefit increase.
+’89: Gov. Mario Cuomo cites Hunger Action Network in calling for a welfare benefits increase.
 NYC office opens.

 ’91: Organizes Hunger Awareness Day.
 “Beyond Emergencies: Future Directions for EFPs” is published.
-Hunger Action Network wins campaign for direct enrollment of food stamp households in school meals program.
+Hunger Action Network wins the campaign for direct enrollment of food stamp households in the school meals program.
 Conducts first SNAPSHOT survey of local DSS offices.
-Holds first Feast for Famine, our annual dining gala.
+Holds the first Feast for Famine, our annual dining gala.

 ’92: Hunger Action Network helps start Harvest for the Hungry Garden at state office campus in Albany.
 Helps organize soup kitchen protest of 3,000 at Democratic National convention in NYC.